Service Finder

 Drop-ins provide a welcoming space where people experiencing homelessness, who are marginally housed or who are socially isolated can feel safer and can meet their own basic physical, social, personal, and mental health needs.
 Drop-ins offer opportunities for drop-in participants to foster a positive sense of self by building relationships and exploring and exercising choice.
 Drop-ins play a key role in breaking down isolation, as well as supporting critically important social skills and connections.

-What is the Toronto Drop-in Network (TDIN)?
+What is the Toronto Drop-In Network (TDIN)?

 In the 1990s, drop-ins in Toronto started forming networks to advance an understanding of the drop-in model, and to address issues of common concern.
 These networks joined to form Toronto Drop-In Network (TDIN): an active coalition of drop-in centres throughout the City of Toronto that work with people who are homeless, marginally housed, or socially isolated.
 Our Network includes drop-ins of all sizes, and with a diversity of philosophies that serve men, women, transgender and non-binary adults, youth, and seniors.
 TDIN associate membership includes organizations that provide outreach and other allied services to people who are homeless, marginally housed, or socially isolated.